RightToAskOrg/righttoask-docs/index.md

 The primary goal is *meaningful information flow* from citizens to MPs.
 This should be valuable and efficient at both ends.

+We step away from the notion of 'voting on decisions' towards raising awareness and asking questions about issues that seemed important to lots of people.
+In particular, we do not work hard to distinguish something with 51% support from something with 49% support - instead, we try to raise up several issues, in the form of questions, that a large number of people care about.

 The aim is to give MPs a succinct, clear list of most-popular questions, rather than a deluge of thousands of emails which may be individually considered or copy-pasted, and take time to assess.

 Citizens do
 the work of aggregating opinions and assessing others' questions.
 There is some natural language processing for keyword searches and to present possibly-duplicate questions to citizens before they upload a new one.